 Das Racist – Who’s That?
 Brooown!

-This video is one of the favorite for retro gamers, as it features a fusion of Kirby and Pacman, two of the best.
-The video features rainbows, candy and strange looking bug villains; so it is just perfect.
-The song is a very good one but the video raised it several notches higher up the quality levels.
+This video is a favorite for retro gamers, as it features a fusion of Kirby and Pacman, two of the best games and characters.
+The video features rainbows, candy and strange looking bug villains.
+The song is a very good one but the video raised it several notches.

 Architecture in Helsinki – Do The Whirlwind